INTO-CPS-Association/org.intocps.maestro.fmi/README.md

 1. Get submodules: FIRST CHECKOUT: `git submodule update --init --recursive`
    otherwise: `git submodule update --recursive`
 2. Navigate to org.intocps.maestro.fmi/jnifmuapi/src/main/native
 3. run cmake .
+(You might need a generator here.
+I.e. "-GMsys Makefiles" for Windows.
+Environment setup is described here: https://github.com/INTO-CPS-Association/maestro#windows)
 4. run make
-5. This generates libfmuapi.dylib (for mac), which can be placed within the lib/Mac-x86_64 directory of jnifmuapi-*.jar
+5. This generates libfmuapi.dylib (for mac), which can be placed within the lib/Mac-x86_64 directory of jnifmuapi-.jar (see * below)

+*For the development it can be useful to place this file within `jnifmuapi/src/test/resources/lib/<platform>/<library>` and `jnifmuapi/target/lib/<platform>/<library>`

 *OR:* Push the branch, run it at build.overture.au and download the jar: http://overture.au.dk/artifactory/into-cps/org/into-cps/fmi/jnifmuapi/